The theft of mobility scooters is sadly becoming an all-too-frequent occurrence.

 The is a database run by the National Federation of Shopmobility UK.
 It costs £12 a year to register and you’ll be provided with a sticker to put on the scooter so that if police recover it, they can check who owns it and return it quickly.

 Some household contents insurance providers will cover your mobility scooter, but it’s worth double-checking that this is the case, as it might depend on whether the scooter is licensed for road use.
-It’s also possible to buy mobility scooter-specific insurance, which can cover public liability, breakdowns, puncture repair and key loss.
+A number of providers offer mobility scooter-specific insurance policies, which can cover public liability, breakdowns, puncture repair and key loss.
+Search online for 'mobility scooter insurance'.